Equity compensation awards

 Download a PDF of this article

-For charitably minded executives, certain equity compensation awards (or, more accurately, the stock acquired upon award exercising or vesting) can make excellent gifts to charity because of the potential tax benefits.
+Many people who have equity compensation are both concentrated in their company stock and give to charity.
+Equity compensation can make an excellent gift to charity because of the potential charitable impact and tax benefits available to the donor.
 These investments often have a low cost basis and may have a significant current market value, resulting in a large capital gains tax bill when sold.

 Donating these awards can unlock additional funds for charity in two ways.